 For example, you may realize that leads who tried your competitor 6 months ago tend to churn at that point, so they're most susceptible to a new solution like yours.

-Similarly, you could look at the prospect’s activities and give them points based on their interactions with your company.
-The leads with the most points generated from meaningful activities are the ones you should contact first.
+Similarly, you could look at the prospect's activities and give them points based on their interactions with your company.
+The leads with the most points generated from meaningful activities are the ones you should contact first in your targeted lead list strategy.

 Step 5.
 Is the Timing Right?